 "They did the necessary tests and then sat on the report for over three months and at the end of Jan 2014 they sent me an email which said three words: "please find attached".
 And attached to that email was the asbestos report which proved that there was asbestos in the five ceilings they had tested."

-Next story in National: Big waves play part in breaking sea ice
+Next story in New Zealand: Big waves play part in breaking sea ice

 Copyright © 2014, Radio New Zealand